ChrisCalderon/PyShapes/README.md

 Simple 3d graphics using the turtle module.

-To see a demo, run shapes.py in a terminal (or console if you are in Windows).
+To see a demo, run `python shapes.py` in a terminal (or console if you are in Windows).